Tommy Pham Player Props: Diamondbacks vs. Dodgers

-Tommy Pham, with a slugging percentage of .233 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Julio Urias on the mound, August 8 at 9:40 PM ET.
+Tommy Pham -- with an on-base percentage of .235 in his past 10 games, 103 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Bobby Miller on the mound, on August 9 at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Twins.
+He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.

 Tommy Pham Game Info & Props vs. the Dodgers